Amarachijeremiah/Amarachijeremiah/README.md

 ### Hi there 👋

 # **I am an Aspiring Nurse Becoming A Data Analyst/Business Intelligence Analyst**
-* Call me a *Data Analyst* Freak as i love working on data driven project, with intermediate knowledge of Excel,PowerBI etc.
+* Call me a *Data Analyst* Freak as i love working on data driven project, with intermediate knowledge of Excel,PowerBI etc

-Here are some ideas to get you started:

 * 🔭 I am a lover of problem solving and data driven information *🤔 I’m currently learning Advanced Excel,PowerBi,SQL and Tableau and working on projects to challenge myself and upbuild my data science skills
 * 👯 I’m looking to collaborate on Data driven companies